 Believe it or not, it actually isn’t that uncommon for a crocodile to lose a leg and then go on to live another 70 and 100 years.

-So while the rest of their fellow dinosaurs were done in by the asteroid which pancaked itself into the Gulf of Mexico 66 million years ago, crocodiles’ traits — such as the ability to draw energy from the sun, something others couldn’t do — allowed then to continue on life’s journey.
+So while the rest of their dinosaur contemporaries were done in by the asteroid which pancaked itself into the Gulf of Mexico 66 million years ago, crocodiles’ traits — such as the ability to draw energy from the sun, something others couldn’t do — allowed then to continue on life’s journey.

 “Our analysis used a machine learning algorithm to estimate rates of evolution,” said lead author Max Stockdale.
 “Evolutionary rate is the amount of change that has taken place over a given amount of time, which we can work out by comparing measurements from fossils and taking into account how old they are.”